-Backup in MariaDB
+Backup & Restore MariaDB

 Zerops provides automated data backup for MariaDB services with full encryption and flexible management options.